 When I used to watch this show as a kid, I didn’t really appreciate just what the filmmakers did with nothing.
 By that I mean the sort of negative space this sort of show occupies.
 They can't show Bigfoot, obviously, so what do they do?
 They have a camera moving through a pine forest, with a soundtrack of ferocious animal noises.
 Brilliant!
 The camera can't observe Bigfoot?
 The camera will become Bigfoot!
 Sheer genius.
 A similar effect was used last week to simulate the POV of a pilot crashing into the Bermuda Triangle, but this is way better.

 As the camera does its thing, Nimoy sets out our parameters: Bigfoot is a hairy creature, partway between man and ape.
-It identified with the Native American figure Sasquatch.
+It identified with the Native American figure known as 'Sasquatch'.
 The creature is described as gentle, but also sometimes dangerous.

 To prove a point, we are shown a charmingly amateurish re-enactment of some Washington miners in 1924, fighting off large hairy apes that attacked their cabin.
 The whole thing is filmed from inside the cabin, to avoid having to create ape costumes.
 The Bigfoot growls in this section are pretty lame, though.

 Nimoy then stands on top of a building in a cityscape, to deliver a speech about modern man's distance from the natural world.
 I don't talk enough about these little interludes.
 They're like performance poetry, except short and not tedious.
 Part of it is the voice.
 Leonard Nimoy really does have a very interesting voice.
 Fascinating, almost.
-It just doesn't come through quite as much in the dialogue of most of the things he acts in as it does in the monologues he performs here.
 Transcribing them doesn't really do them justice.

 Krantz then endorses the famous Patterson/Gimlin film, though his defense of it is a little weak.
 He claims the 'Bigfoot' in the film can't be a man in a suit because the suit would be too big, though that seems to ignore the possibility of padding.
 He also claims that when he quizzed Patterson about the film, Patterson claimed not to understand some of the possibilities of fraud that Krantz laid out, though again that does not seem inconsistent with a hoax.